jzabroski/Home/Finance/README.md

 - Don't buy a 4 cylinder Turbo charged engine.
 All it will do is put extra pressure on the engine, and extra pressure means increased maintenance costs due to wear and tear.
 - Cars at 60,000 miles tend to require a lot of maintenance.
 YourMechanic.com mobile site has good visual plot of maintenance over time.
 - Never buy a BMW v8.
 Known issues going back to 2004 that they have never fixed.
 People who buy BMW v8 have money to do so brand new, and then afte the 4 year, 50k mile warranty, they dump it on whoever comes next.
 Don't be that person that gets dumped on.
+- If you're not good at keeping up on scheduled maintenance, don't buy an [interference engine](https://jalopnik.com/heres-what-interference-engines-are-and-why-they-exist-1823935549)

 ### Inspection
 - Must be done within 7 days of purchase, not 7 days of registration.
 Watch out for dealers that play tricks with the date you purchase VS. Date you take possession.